 Where to Buy the KEKS EM-01

 As of this writing, the KEKS EM-01 is backordered with production occurring in batches.
-New units are scheduled to ship in about one month.
+New units are scheduled to ship about one month from time of order.
 My contact at the company has told me that the delays have been caused, in part, by the current global pandemic and that production should be streamlined as time goes on.
-For now, though, if you want a KEKS EM-01 you’re best served to order it today and patiently wait for its arrival toward the end of August.
+For now, though, if you want a KEKS EM-01 you’re best served to order it today and patiently wait for its arrival about one month later.

 Interested customers can place their orders directly from the KEKS Cameras website, where the KEKS EM-01 will costs $130 shipped to the United States from the company’s Taiwan headquarters.